Tag Archives: Zac Efron

 The Greatest Showman (2017): Rebecca Ferguson

-I found that I appreciate The Greatest Showman even more because of the way it speaks to the part of me that chooses to live life on my own terms, regardless of what society expects of me.
-This is a film about a person who took the risk and followed his vision to make his dreams a reality.
-In this way, director Michael Gracey’s film belongs in the same entrepreneurship loving space that Jon Favreau’s Chef (2014) occupies in my heart.
+I appreciate The Greatest Showman even more because of the way it speaks to the part of me that chooses to live life on my own terms, regardless of what society expects of me.
+Gracey’s film is one about a person who took the risk and followed his vision to make his dreams a reality.
+In this way, The Greatest Showman belongs in the same entrepreneurship-loving space that Jon Favreau’s Chef (2014) occupies in my heart.

 It’s generally no secret that the real P.T.
 Barnum wasn’t exactly a perfect human being.
 Additionally, not every character in this film actually existed.
-Yet my, oh my is this version of the story beautiful.
+Yet, my, oh my, is this version of the story beautiful.

-Happy Film Loving
+Happy Film Loving,

 G